spacebarchat/server/README.md

 You _should_ be able to use any client designed for Discord.com to connect to a Spacebar instance.
 However, some incompatibilities still exist between Spacebar and Discord.
 For this reason, not every client will connect.
-We recommend using [Fermi](https://fermi.chat/login?instance=https%3A%2F%2Fspacebar.chat) as a solid starting point on your adventure in the SpaceBar!
+We recommend using [Fermo](https://fermo.sovr.top/login?instance=spacebar.chat) as a solid starting point on your adventure in the SpaceBar!
+You can explore other clients with the [Spacebar Explorer](https://spacebar-explorer.sovr.top/clients).